About the Program

 The Strauss Center engages in a number of activities related to the national security law program.

 The University of Texas School of Law has one of the nation’s premier national security law programs, and the Strauss Center plays a key role in sustaining and enriching it.
 Law students (current and prospective) interested in this area should contact our director, Professor Bobby Chesney, for guidance.
-We also strongly encourage interested law students to email us to state their interest so that we can keep you posted on relevant events and opportunities.
+We encourage interested law students to apply as an "Affiliate" and subscribe to the National Security Law program to receive relevant information and opportunities.

 The National Security Law Workshop began in 2008 and is jointly sponsored by Strauss Center, International Committee of the Red Cross, U.S. Army Judge Advocate General's Legal Center and School, and South Texas College of Law.
 Pioneered by Professors Bobby Chesney of UT and Geoff Corn of South Texas, the acclaimed event assembles a collection of several dozen civilian and military lawyers in a blended-format workshop including paper presentations and roundtable discussions on hot topics.
 Participation is determined by a combination of a call-for-papers and through competitive application for spots as discussants and general participants.

 The Robert S. Strauss Center welcomed John Bellinger, formerly of the State Department’s Office of Legal Counsel, Benjamin Wittes of the Brookings Institute, and Stephen Vladeck, American University Professor of Law on January 28, 2009…